Are the right things on your agenda?

 If you’ve read this and sensed some room for improvement in your own remote management style, we have developed the perfect course for you.

-👉 You can sign up for the ‘Coaching & Managing Remote Workers’ Training Course here.
+👉 Book a ‘Coaching & Managing Remote Workers’ Training Course.

 👉 If you have any trainers in your business (H&S trainers, leadership trainers etc.) we are running train the ‘virtual’ trainer open courses, to really ramp up online training skills, when dealing with remote workers..

 👉 For pragmatic, commercial advice on all things HR, employment law, employee relations, furlough, COVID and remote working, take a look at our HR pages.

 For specific support managing any especially troublesome or challenging individuals during this period of home working, you don’t need to be held hostage or feel you have no power to manage those who don’t show due respect.
 Remote workers can be managed and need to be managed to ensure remote working is successful and good for everyone.
 Call us!